 “I’ll be all alone.”

-First year college students often need reassurance from their parents.
+First-year college students often need reassurance from their parents.
 (Twenty20)

-In that moment as I held my 18-year-old child, I had a flashback of him being 5 years old, getting ready to start kindergarten.
+At that moment as I held my 18-year-old child, I had a flashback of him being 5 years old, getting ready to start kindergarten.
 The same fears and anxieties had been expressed before.
 This was nothing new, and yet, it felt different, larger, bigger than the room.
 Blinking back my own tears and saying a silent prayer to God to give me words of wisdom and truth, I replied…

 7 Ways to Respond to Your Student’s Fears